Skip to main content

 Markers and Responses

 The task records high-resolution timestamps in two separate collections.
-Multiple marker types track token interactions:
+Multiple marker types track token interactions.
+The trial lifecycle is bounded by trial_start / trial_end (plus main_phase_start at the first trial), and response_recorded is emitted at submit time.

 {